 Anyway, I took that picture shortly before we left to tour with Louise, and I wanted to say a bit more about that.
 For our final sight to see, we went down to Fisherman's wharf and Pier 39.
 We were pretty tired by then, so we got something to eat and went to stare out over the water at Alcatraz.
 After we had caught our wind a bit, we walked down to Pier 39 simply to see it, as it had come so highly recommended.
 It is something to see.
 We then caught a bicycle cab back to Fisherman's wharf, and the cabbie pointed out a famous San Francisco sight: the Bushman!

 He is a man who crouches at the side of a walkway hiding behind a branch.
 When somebody walks near him, he shakes his branch and growls, just to make people jump.
 It's very funny!
-Apparently he makes a good living at this, and has been there a long time.
+Apparently he makes a good living at this,

 I loved the playful, relaxed, artistic atmosphere in San Francisco.
 I love the fact that somebody can make a living in such a creative, silly way.